 The holiday season brings good cheer, as well as gifts.
-Christmas rapidly approaches and events like Black Friday and Cyber Monday bring many online sales and thus deliveries.
+Christmas rapidly approaches and events like Black Friday and Cyber Monday bring online shopping and, thus, deliveries.
 But pesky Grinches seek to take away from others.

-Dictionary.com describes the term “porch pirate” is “a thief who takes packages left outside doors by couriers.”
+Dictionary.com describes the term “porch pirate” as “a thief who takes packages left outside doors by couriers.”

 There are several actions you can take to mitigate the risk of package theft, which is not exclusive to the holidays, but very prevalent during the holiday months.
 Several actions can mitigate the risk of package theft.
 While not exclusive to the holidays, package theft spikes during the holiday season.